-On Paros, it’s possible to join a boat, or privately charter one, from either Naoussa or Piso Livadi to explore the neighbouring island of the Small Cyclades.
+On Paros, it’s possible to do a wonderful sailing trip from either Naoussa or Piso Livadi to explore the neighbouring island of the Small Cyclades.
 This is a group of spectacular islands at the southern end of Naxos which include Koufonisia and Donousa.

 The cost of a day out varies dramatically depending on the size and style of the boat and the time of year.